 Low Pressure Carburizing (LPC)

-Low Pressure Carburizing (LPC) is often referred to as Vacuum Carburizing as well.
-As with all case hardening processes, the goal is to obtain a part with a solid, tough core and a hard, wear-resistant surface.
+Low Pressure Carburizing (LPC) is also known as Vacuum Carburizing.
+Similar to other case hardening processes, the goal of Vacuum Carburizing is to obtain a part with a solid, tough core and a hard, wear-resistant surface.
 LPC has been established as one of the most popular case hardening processes.
 It is applied to increase the fatigue limit of dynamically loaded components.
 Typical applications include gear parts, machine components, bearing components as well as injection systems for engines.
-Casehardening essentially consists of three steps.
-First, the parts are austenitized, than carburized and once the required carbon profile is reached, they are quenched which is followed by a tempering step.
+Case hardening essentially consists of three steps.
+The parts are first austenitized, then carburized and once the required carbon profile is reached, they are quenched which is followed by a tempering step.

-The LPC- process takes place in a temperature range between 870 °C to 1050 °C and a pressure range between 5 mbar and 15 mbar.
-In most cases the carburizing temperature is between 920 °C and 980 °C. During the complete process, the treated components are not exposed to any traces of oxygen.
+The LPC process takes place in a temperature range between 870 °C to 1050 °C with a pressure range between 5 mbar and 15 mbar.
+In most cases the vacuum carburizing temperature is between 920 °C and 980 °C. During the complete process, the treated components are not exposed to any traces of oxygen.